yhl125/ETHFALCON/README.md

 Warning: be sure to download the version linked to the proper commit.
 The library has currently some API's changes and latest sources are not deployed yet.
 All deployments with change notices are [here](./doc/deployments.md).

+## 7702 DELEGATION

+Before Native Account Abstraction is pushed, a demonstration of how to integrate FALCON in a 7702 delegation is provided in ZKNOX_IVerifierDelegate_7702.t.sol.

 ## CONCLUSION